cferdinandi/vanilla-js-guides/content/_index.md

 ## Bundles

-<p class="margin-bottom-small">Save up to 40% and get exclusive Slack access with a bundle.</p>
+<p class="margin-bottom-small">Save more than 40% and get exclusive Slack access with a bundle.</p>

 <div class="list-spaced-small">
 {{%md%}}